AlexMost/url_for_for_spine/README.md

 ### How to get url?

-After importign url_for_extender you have helper object in Spine.
+After importing url_for_extender you have helper object in Spine.
 So, when you need to get some url just use:
 ```CoffeeScript
 Spine.h.url_for('ControllerName', 'action', param1, param2 e.t.c.)